-If the public prosecution office does not grant an application to prefer public charges or if, after conclusion of the investigations, it orders the proceedings to be terminated, it shall notify the applicant, indicating the reasons.
-If the applicant is also the aggrieved person, the order shall indicate to him the possibility of contesting the decision and the time limit provided therefor (section 172 (1)).
-Section 187 (1) sentence 1 and (2) of the Courts Constitution Act shall apply accordingly to aggrieved persons who would be entitled to join a public prosecution as private accessory prosecutor pursuant to section 395, insofar as they make a request for a translation.
+If the public prosecution office does not grant an application to prefer public charges or if, after conclusion of the investigations, it orders the proceedings to be terminated, it is required to notify the applicant, indicating the reasons.
+If the applicant is also the aggrieved person, the order must indicate the possibility of contesting the decision and the time limit provided therefor (section 172 (1)).
+Section 187 (1) sentence 1 and (2) of the Courts Constitution Act applies accordingly to aggrieved persons who would be entitled to join a public prosecution as private accessory prosecutor pursuant to section 395, insofar as they request a translation.